g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Layers and Tidy Data.md

 ## 3. Conclusions

 The grammar of graphics syntax may give-us a strong margin to edit, vary and customise our graphics.
-That`s why, in my opinion, the ggplot approach is the best one to attack and analyse complex problems fastly.
-We have, surely, other famous libraries such as Plotly (which is present for both, Python and R) but it`s important to mention that even the Plotly library has a version that uses the Grammar of Graphics approach - we are talking about the [Plotly Express](library).
+That´s why, in my opinion, the ggplot approach is the best one to attack and analyse complex problems fastly.
+We have, surely, other famous libraries such as Plotly (which is present for both, Python and R) but it´s important to mention that even the Plotly library has a version that uses the Grammar of Graphics approach - we are talking about the [Plotly Express](library).